EngincanCicek/LeetCode-HackerRank-Solutions/README.md

 - The_K_Weakest_Rows_in_a_Matrix.kt: This code is used to find the indices of the K weakest rows in a matrix.
 It counts the number of soldiers in each row and identifies the indices of the weakest rows.

+- Middle_of_the_LinkedList.java: This code in Java determines the middle node of a singly-linked list by first counting the total number of nodes, and then traversing half the list's length to find the middle node.

 Each file is a self-contained solution to the respective problem and can be run independently.